aws-samples/data-perimeter-policy-examples/README.md

 5. Tag IAM principals in your accounts that should be excluded from the resource perimeter with the `dp:exclude:resource:<service>` tag key and the value set to `true`.
 This tag key is designed for human users and applications that should be able to access service-specific resources that do not belong to your organization.
 6. Tag IAM principals and resources in your accounts that should be excluded from all data perimeters with the `dp:exclude` tag key and the value set to `true`.
 This tag key is designed for human users, applications, and resources that should not be restricted by any perimeter control.

-Because the preceding tags are used for authorization, the [data_perimeter_governance_policy_1](service_control_policies/data_perimeter_governance_policy_1.json) and [data_perimeter_governance_rcp](resource_control_policies/data_perimeter_governance_rcp.json) policy examples include statements to protect these tags from unauthorized changes.
-In the `data_perimeter_governance_policy_1` example, only principals in your organization with the `team` tag and the value set to `admin` will be able to apply and modify these tags. `data_perimeter_governance_rcp` demonstrates how to protect session tags with an exception for tags that are set by your trusted SAML identity provider(s).
+Because the preceding tags are used for authorization, the [data_perimeter_governance_scp](service_control_policies/data_perimeter_governance_scp.json) and [data_perimeter_governance_rcp](resource_control_policies/data_perimeter_governance_rcp.json) policy examples include statements to protect these tags from unauthorized changes.
+In the `data_perimeter_governance_scp` example, only principals in your organization with the `team` tag and the value set to `admin` will be able to apply and modify these tags. `data_perimeter_governance_rcp` demonstrates how to protect session tags with an exception for tags that are set by your trusted SAML identity provider(s).
 You can modify the example policies based on the tagging strategy and governance adopted in your organization.

 Note that if you are using [AWS Control Tower](https://aws.amazon.com/controltower/) to centrally manage and govern your accounts, you might also need to exclude [AWSControlTowerExecution and other roles](https://docs.aws.amazon.com/controltower/latest/userguide/roles-how.html) that the service uses to manage accounts on your behalf.